 Here’s a short video of me talking about my art courtesy of BlackVisionsTV:

-To learn more about the Colour Therapy & Symbolism used in my paintings, download my e-book ‘Nature’s Art’ (FREE if you’re an Amazon Prime Member or just 0.99):
+Learn more about the Colour Therapy & Symbolism used in my paintings, download my e-book ‘Nature’s Art’ (FREE if you’re an Amazon Prime Member or just 0.99):

 Join me on the Self Love Retreat!